Limit theorems for the empirical distribution of supercritical branching random walks on transitive graphs: Introduction

 Limit theorems for random walks - such as law of large numbers and central limit theorems for the rate of escape, the range, and other related quantities - are central questions about random walks and have seen widespread research interest and many contributions in the past, see \cite{SubET,SawSteg}.
 It is also natural to ask in what way such results hold for the ensemble of particles in a branching process.
 Harris \cite{HarrisTOBP} conjectured that a central limit type theorem for the scaled empirical distribution of a supercritical branching process on $\mathbb{Z}$ should hold, and this has been proven in Stam \cite{ConjHarris}.
 Since then, the results of Stam have been generalized and improved \cite{BigginsCLT,GaoCLT1,GaoCLT2}.
 See also \cite{LecNotesBRW} and the references therein for an overview on branching random walks.

 Besides central limit theorems, supercritical branching process have been studied from many different perspectives, and additive martingales, multiplicative martingales and derivative martingales \cite{AdditiveMartingale,DerivativeMartingale1,DerivativeMartingale2} are core tools in understanding such processes.
-For instance, employing such martingales, asymptotics for the maximal drift of supercritical branching processes can be analyzed \cite{MaximalDisplacementLinear,AidekonLeftmost}.
+For instance, employing such martingales, asymptotics for the maximal drift of supercritical branching processes can be analyzed \cite{FirstBirthProbBigg,AidekonLeftmost}.
 For the three aforementioned martingales, Kesten-Stigum convergence type results have been proven in \cite{BigginsMartingale1, BigginsMartingale2}.

-In \cite{WoessKaim, Hutch}, supercritical branching random walks on graphs are viewed from the viewpoint of their empirical distributions, and the authors prove the convergence of these distributions to random limit boundary measures of the underlying graph.
-In the underlying work, motivated by questions raised in \cite[Section 6.2]{WoessKaim}, we analyse the empirical distribution of a supercritical branching process from a quantitative perspective, and we prove a law of large numbers and a Stam type central limit theorem for branching processes on transient graphs.
+In \cite{WoessKaim, Hutch}, supercritical branching random walks on graphs are viewed from the viewpoint of their empirical distributions, and the authors prove the convergence of these distributions to random limit boundary measures which are measures on the boundary of the underlying graph.
+Recently, in \cite{elisabetta} the authors investigate the boundary behaviour of supercritical branching random walks, connecting the typical asymptotic paths of particles to the Martin boundary of the random walk on the underlying graph.
+In the current work, motivated by questions raised in \cite[Section 6.2]{WoessKaim}, we analyse the empirical distribution of a supercritical branching process from a quantitative perspective, and we prove a law of large numbers and a Stam type central limit theorem for branching processes on transitive graphs.

 Let $G$ be an infinite, connected, transitive graph, and we choose a fixed vertex $o\in G$ to be the origin of $G$.
-Let $d$ be the graph metric in $G$, and we denote by $|x|=(d(o,x))$ the distance of $x$ to the origin.
+Let $d$ be the graph metric in $G$, and we denote by $|x|=d(o,x)$ the distance of $x$ to the origin.
 Furthermore, let $\textsf{P}=(\textsf{p}(x,y))_{x,y\in G}$ be the transition kernel of a random walk on $G$.
 We call the random walk $(Y_n)_{n\in\N}$ with transition probabilities given by $\textsf{P}$ the underlying random walk or the underlying Markov chain.
 In addition, let $\pi$ be a distribution supported on the natural numbers $\mathbb{N}$, which will serve as the offspring distribution of a branching process.
 A \textit{branching random walk} $(X_v)_{v\in T}$ over $G$ is a random walk indexed over the Galton-Watson tree $T$ with offspring distribution $\pi$, where the particles move according to the transition kernel $\mathsf{P}$; see Section \ref{sec:prelim} for details.

 We write $m_n(x)$ for the random number of particles at location $x\in G$ in generation $n$ and $Z_n$ for the total random number of particles in generation $n$, i.e.~$Z_n = \sum_{x\in G}m_n(x)$.
 We then define the empirical distribution of the branching random walk as